IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

     * Frontend:
       1. From root directory, type 'cd frontend' into the terminal and hit enter
       2. Type 'npm run dev' + enter to run the client in developer mode
+  * How to build a specific release:
+    * Choosing a Release:
+      1. In the main directory of the git repository open the terminal
+      2. Type 'git tag'
+      3. This should display a list of available releases, choose the release you would like
+      4. Type 'git checkout < tag-name >'
+    * Above this guide you will find the 'How to build' guide follow that to build your chosen release.
+    * Switching back to main (optional):
+      1. Open Terminal
+      2. Type 'git checkout main'
   * How to test:
   * How to add a test:
   * How to build a specific release: